 Both of these screens can be used to compose your photos, however they also display a lot of pertinent information about how the camera is set up.

 This information will vary depending on your camera.
-It can also be adjusted on the back of your camera there will likely be a “display” or “disp.” button, which will toggle the information displayed.
+It can also be adjusted.
+On the back of your camera there will likely be a “display” or “disp.” button, which will toggle the information displayed.

 Usually, you will be able to show the following information on the display.